flukus/projecting/README.md

 \})
 ```

-The other options is ignoreFile, both should be a regex of which files you'd like ctrlp to ignore.
+The other option is ignoreFile, both should be a regex of which files you'd like ctrlp to ignore.
 Some common ones are node modules, nuget packages and build output.